Many Americans have no clue that consumer debt is an enormous financial emergency.

-If you currently have any consumer debt, that means you need rid yourself of it as quick as you can.
+If you currently have any consumer debt, you need to rid yourself of it as fast as you can.

-How quick is that?
+How fast is that?
 As fast as you would stop, drop and roll if you found yourself on fire.
 Immediately.

 Now I realize that you won’t likely be able to pay your consumer debt off today in full.
 Instead, commit to getting out of debt and start your consumer debt free journey today.

-Consumer Debt Sucks
+Why Consumer Debt Sucks

 Not convinced that consumer debt sucks yet?
 I can understand your skepticism.
 Our whole lives we’ve been brainwashed by marketers that want us to consume their goods and consume as much of them as possible.
-That is their job, to make their companies money.
-However, their best interests aren’t always in line with your best interests.

 An example of how marketers don’t have your best interests in mind is America’s obsession with cars.
 TV shows are flooded with commercials enticing you to buy a fancy car.
 They show you how this brand new car will make your life better.

 The whole point of a car is to transport you from point A to point B. Instead, the markets want you to buy bigger, better and fancier cars so their companies make more money.

 If you fall victim to their marketing and go into debt to buy their cars, you’ll spend more money on a car that fulfills the same basic purpose as a cheaper, reliable used car would.

-That and you’re stuck with a consumer debt payment for anywhere from 3 to as long as 8 years!
+That and you’re stuck with a consumer debt payment for anywhere from 3 to as long as 8 years.
 Yikes!
 Luckily, there are some benefits to not buying the fancy car and incurring a ton of consumer debt in the process.

 Benefits of Being Consumer Debt Free

 When you don’t have consumer debt, you will have freed up a part of your monthly income most people never have access to in their lives.

 You won’t be constantly reminded of the bad financial decisions you made in the past with your monthly debt payments.
 You don’t have to stress about figuring out a way to juggle your consumer debt payments and your normal bills like electricity, water and your rent or mortgage.

 You can invest for one of many potential goals.
 You can invest or save money for your next car, a down payment on a future home, you child’s education or for your future retirement!